Customs and etiquette in Hawaii

+Dining etiquette

 "Make plate" or "Take plate" are common in gatherings of friends or family that follow a potluck format.
 It is considered good manners to "make plate", literally making a plate of food from the available spread to take home, or "take plate", literally taking a plate the host of the party has made of the available spread for easy left-overs.

 It is considered gracious to take the plate, or make a small plate, even if you don't intend to eat it.
 In part, this tradition is related to clean-up, being a good guest by not leaving the mass of left-overs at the party-throwers house and making them alone responsible for clean up.
 In more recent times, this has also evolved into donating your left-overs to the homeless population, especially if you're having a get-together at a public park or similar location, as it is likely there is a homeless population living nearby as well.

 It is also considered thoughtful to bring back gifts from a trip for friends and family.
 Some people use the Japanese name for such gifts, omiyage.
 Others use the Hawaiian word, "makana" or the Samoan term "oso".
 Gifts of special foods unavailable outside the region visited are particularly appropriate.
 For example, Krispy Kreme is not available on the island of Oahu and visitors to Maui, where the only franchise is located, often return with donuts for friends and family.
 Conversely, locals traveling to the US mainland and abroad will take foods from Hawaii to friends and relatives where local foods are unavailable.

 If someone has given you gift items or has done a service for you without asking for repayment, it is always wise and of good upbringing to at least give them something in return or offer them money.
 While it is common for people to play "hot potato" and refuse to accept the money, the important idea is that the offer was made.

 Locals do not always like to feel as if they are taking and will often return the favor of giving with giving.
 When someone outright refuses to accept your donation, some locals will make it a personal challenge to make sure this person is repaid by slyly hiding the money in the other person's belongings and making sure they are out of sight as to not be given anything back.
 In that case, it is best just to keep the form of repayment and be sure to do something special for the person the next time you see them.